 Eventually, things turned sour at work.
 It wasn't bravery that led to my career as a novelist but the fire under my butt, sparking by the epiphany I had; the thought of staying put became unbearable.
 To my surprise, confronting my need for financial security proved far easier than I'd imagined.
-Once I ditched the regular salary, I found I managed fine without it, replacing the money from other sources.
-I've been a full-time writer for nearly eighteen months now, and everything's going great!
+Once I ditched the regular salary, I found I managed fine without it, replacing the money from my writing income.
+I've been a full-time novelist for nearly five years now, and everything's going great!

 Are you in a comfortable rut?
 Are there places you'd like to visit, books you'd like to write, relationships you'd like to forge?
 If so, I urge you to follow your dreams as soon as possible.
 If you want something badly enough, you'll find a way.
 Don't let fear rule your life, or be someone who dies with regrets.
 To me, that's incredibly sad.